 There wasn’t just one Paleolithic diet.
 The composition of hunter-gatherer diets (both contemporary and ancient) varies seasonally and geographically.
 Whereas some foragers consume a lot of animal source foods, other rely heavily on plant foods for nourishment.
 With that said, all hunter-gatherer diets have certain characteristics in common.
 Among other things, they are largely devoid of grains and contain no dairy foods, refined sugars, or highly processed foods.
 When compared to modern, grain-based diets, hunter-gatherer diets are low in carbohydrate, salt, and omega-6 and high in protein, fiber, and omega-3.

 The foods that line the shelves of modern supermarkets differ from those our Paleolithic ancestors ate.
 This is not only true if we compare foods that were a part of the Paleolithic diet with modern foods that weren’t available to our preagricultural ancestors, but it also to some extent extends to comparisons between similar types of foodstuffs.
 For example, modern, domesticated fruit tends to be sweeter and larger than wild, uncultivated fruit.

-The Paleo diet concept is built on the premise that we humans are inadequately adapted to eating foods that were recently (from an evolutionary point of view) introduced into our diets, such as grains, milk, and highly processed foods.
+The Paleolithic nutrition concept is built on the premise that we humans are inadequately adapted to eating foods that were recently (from an evolutionary point of view) introduced into our diets, such as grains, milk, and highly processed foods.
 This idea – that “modern” foods don’t agree with our bodies – is supported by a solid body of scientific research.